 In the modern Voice Over market, having a professional home studio is integral for all voice actors.
-It is now an expectation that voice actors have invested in and are competent at using audio recording technology to capture, edit, and deliver broadcast quality audio files in a timely manner.
+Years ago, you would be called into a professional studio to record or audition, but that is no longer the case.
+Ask any working professional and they will tell you that the majority of their auditions and even the majority of the gigs they book are recorded in their home studio.
+It is now an expectation that voice actors have invested in the equipment they need for their studio and are competent at using audio recording technology to capture, edit, and deliver broadcast quality audio files in a timely manner.

-In this course, students will learn how to establish a home studio, including understanding the basic signal chain from microphone to final audio file.
+In this course, students will learn how to establish a working home studio, including understanding the basic signal chain from microphone to interface to final audio file.

-Basic hardware and software requirements, understanding simple acoustical concepts, and setting up equipment and software at home are fully explored.
+This is also a great time to get answers to your home studio questions; basic hardware and software requirements, understanding simple acoustical concepts, and setting up equipment and software at home are fully explored in this class.

 At the conclusion of this class, students will: